POVQA: Preference-Optimized Video Question Answering with Rationales for Data Efficiency: Experiments

-The main hyperparameters for our experiments were: QLoRA rank/$\alpha$=32; dropout=0.05; seeds=42; grad-acc=8.
-LR: SFT 5e-5, DPO 5e-6.
-We append a key-frame instruction in the SYS prompt and uniformly sample 16 frames per step.
-Training used an NVIDIA A40-48Q (48 GB).
-Our runner bash scripts (provided) list other additional options.
+We adopt Qwen2.5-VL-7B for open weights and stable tooling.
+Our main hyperparameters are QLoRA rank/$\alpha$=32, dropout=0.05, seed=42, grad-acc=8, learning rate 5e-5 (SFT) and 5e-6 (DPO).
+We append a key-frame instruction in the system prompt and uniformly sample 16 pooled frames per training step.
+Training used one NVIDIA A40-48Q (48 GB).